 In 1853, Shusaku played a famous sanjubango against Ota Yuzo.
 Although Shusaku was regarded by most players the second strongest player of the day, next to Shuwa, Ota was not so sure.
 Shusaku had many problems with Ota, and only in 1849 managed to reach tagaisen against him.
 However, Shusaku proved the stronger player and continued to grow during the match.

 Only after 17-games, and winning every game as Black (except game 6 of match which Yuzo managed to make jigo), he forced Ota to a senaisen handicap.
 After game 23, in which Ota managed to get a jigo with White, Ota discontinued the series.
 Although spectator's recognized Shusaku's strength as the reason for victory (rather than Ota's weakness), they also recognized Ota's tenacity for having managed to keep Shusaku at tagaisen for so long.
-The match became one of the most celebrated in classical go, with games seventeen and twenty-three appearing is many anthologies.
+The match became one of the most celebrated in classical go, with games seventeen and twenty-three appearing in many anthologies.

 In the years that followed, to the dismay of all go players, it happened in more than one year that the castle games were not held.
 Shusaku did not play many games in these years, but one important match was a jubango against Murase Shuho, who was intended to become Shusaku's heir.
 Shuho, playing all games as Black, won the match with a score of 6-3-1.

 In 1862, a cholera epidemic broke out in Edo, and several disciples of the Honinbo house caught the disease.
 Shusaku involved himself in caring for the sick, which resulted in his catching the disease himself.
-On September 7, 1862 he dies at the age of thirty-three.
+On September 3, 1862 he died at the age of thirty-three.

 Post-Death Ascension to Go Sage and Modern Appraisal